-While there is no known cure, there are a variety of treatments available.
+While there is no known cure for stuttering, there are a variety of treatments available.
 These treatments will differ depending on a person’s condition, age, communication goals, and other factors.
 As with many conditions, the best prevention is early intervention.

-For children and adults who stutter, it’s important to receive help from Speech-Language Pathologists (SLP).
-They are trained in speech and language disorders, and are best equipped to provide the help you need.
+For children and adults who stutter, it’s important to receive help from a speech-language pathologist.
+They are trained in speech and language disorders and are best equipped to provide the help you need.

-If your child is stuttering, seeing an SLP can reduce the chances that your child’s stuttering will turn into a lifelong problem.
-You should contact an SLP immediately if stuttering:
+If your child is stuttering, seeing a speech therapist can reduce the chances that the stuttering will turn into a lifelong problem.
+You should contact a speech therapist immediately if stuttering:

 - Occurs with other speech or language problems